hemilabs/actions/docs/guidelines.md

 ## 4. Workflows

 - Repository-specific workflows: `.github/workflows/`
-- Workflow templates for reuse: `.github/workflow-templates/`
+- Workflow templates for reuse: `workflow-templates/`
-- Reusable workflows: `hemilabs/actions/.github/workflows/`
+- Reusable workflows should be added to the https://github.com/hemilabs/actions/ repository.

 Refer to [Reusable actions and workflows](#1-reusable-actions-and-workflows) for reusable workflows.